LukasMarx/ai-food-blog/src/content/posts/Tostadas.md

 recipeYield: "4"
 calories: 575
 recipeCuisine: "Mexican"
+recipeInstructions:
+  [
-recipeInstructions: ["Preheat oven to 375°F. Arrange tostada shells on a baking sheet and bake for 5-7 minutes or until crispy.
+    "Preheat oven to 375°F. Arrange tostada shells on a baking sheet and bake for 5-7 minutes or until crispy.
 While tostadas are baking, cook the ground beef and onion in a skillet over medium heat until beef is browned and cooked through.
 Warm up the refried beans in a saucepan over medium heat.
 Spread a layer of beans on each tostada shell.
 Top with the cooked beef and onion mixture.
 Add shredded lettuce, diced tomato, avocado, and shredded cheese.
 Drizzle with sour cream.
-Serve immediately and enjoy!"]
+Serve immediately and enjoy!", ]
 ---

 ## Why Tostadas are a Great Idea